nealey/homepage/content/star-track/tng.s02/index.md

 "The Icarus Factor"

 Riker's dad visits, and it turns out he and the new doctor have a thing for each other.
 Riker does not appreciate his dad at all and makes that very clear when they play some kind of fighting game with giant q-tips and flimsy helmets.
 Riker decides to stay on the Enterprise instead of heading up his own ship, what a shock.
-This was a very soapy episode.
+In the meantime, This was a very soapy episode.

 # s02e15: Picard hates kids on the bridge.
 We get it.